 1. Let go of perfection

 This may be the hardest thing for me.
-I do want my house to look perfect at all times, but that is obviously not possible for me right now.
+I do want my house to look perfect at all times, just like awesome party houses but that is obviously not possible for me right now.
 I could hire a live-in maid, but that is not why I went back to work.
 I went back to work so we could get out of debt for once and for all, so I have to keep that goal in mind when I come home and see all of the unfolded laundry or the newest messes the girls have made.
 “Clean enough” is a new mantra for me.
 And sometimes “clean enough” means that I have to close the door to the playroom or just put the dishes in the sink without actually doing them.
 Speaking of doors, when choosing bifold doors, you can check out this bifold doors colour guide.

 And I’m okay with that.